dnlbowers/jobs-a-gooden/AGILE.md

 * To combat this I may refined my "must haves", "should haves" etc each sprint and ensure I only work on the highest priority ones each time as I did with sprint 3.

 ![Second Sprint Screenshot](docs/agile/sprint-screenshots/sprint2.JPG)

+## Sprint 4 notes:
+* Since in sprint 3 I managed to complete 6 user stories I chose to take all the remain seven into sprint 4.